maw501/maw501.github.io/project_edx_ML/_posts/2018-10-10-columbiaX-ML-week1and2.md

 \mathbf{\tilde{y}}= X \mathbf{w}
 \end{align*}
 </div>
-and is a vector of length $n$.
+and is a vector of length $n$ for the training data.

 ##### OLS objective term

-In order to assess how good the predictions for the model are we define a loss function we wish to minimize, $\mathcal{L}$.
+In order to assess how good the predictions for the model are we can define a loss function we wish to minimize, $\mathcal{L}$.
 For ordinary least squares (OLS) the loss can be defined as:

 <div class="math">
 \begin{align*}